amitmse/in_Python_/Others/README.md

 	- Out of time validation.
 Also k-fold cross-validation, Stratified K-Fold, time-based splits can be used.
 		Validation guides model refinement during development, and testing validates its performance in real-world contexts, ensuring it behaves reliably and effectively beyond the training data.

-	- Check model metrics: accuracy, precision, recall, F1-Score, and error rates (MAE, RMSE).
-        	Mean Squared Error (MSE): Measures the average squared difference between predicted and actual values.
-    		Mean Absolute Error (MAE): Measures the average absolute difference between predicted and actual values.
-    		Root Mean Squared Error (RMSE): It helps interpret errors in the same units as the target variable.

-    		Bias towards the Majority Class, Actual Performance of the Minority Class.
-Below metrics help to indentify:
-    		F1-Score: Provides a harmonic mean of precision and recall, accounting for both metrics and balancing their importance.

-    		G-Mean: Computes the geometric mean of sensitivities for each class, providing a better overall picture of performance across all classes.

-    		AUC-ROC: Measures the model's ability to discriminate between classes, offering a robust evaluation independent of class distribution.

-    		Precision-Recall Curves: Visualize the trade-off between precision and recall across different thresholds, enabling a deeper understanding of the model's performance under various scenarios.

 	- Check Bias and Variance:
 		Check bias in human decision-making is carried over to the development.
 		The data-generating process itself can be biased.